mido/mido/docs/messages.rst

     >>> a = Message('note_on', time=1)
     >>> b = Message('note_on', time=2)
     >>> a == b
     True

-The reson why time is not compared is that it's not regarded as part of the messages, but rather something that is tagged into it.
+The reason why time is not compared is that it's not regarded as part of the messages, but rather something that is tagged into it.
 To include ``time`` in the comparison you can do::